rust-lang/vscode-rust/README.md

   Create a new Rust project by following [these instructions](https://doc.rust-lang.org/book/second-edition/ch01-02-hello-world.html#creating-a-project-with-cargo).
 * Open a Rust project (`File > Open Folder...`).
 Open the folder for the whole project (i.e., the folder containing 'Cargo.toml'), not the 'src' folder.
-* The extension will start when you open a Rust file.
-You'll be prompted to install the RLS.
+* You'll be prompted to install the RLS.
 Once installed, the RLS should start building your project.

 ## Configuration